TheJKM/MensaGuthaben-iOS/README.md

 - Uni Stuttgart
 - HS Zittau/Görlitz

 Thanks to all contributors of [this](https://github.com/jakobwenzel/MensaGuthaben) android app, which worked as a source for this list and some card data.
+Thanks to all who tested their cards and contributed to this list!

 # Contributing
 - If you find a bug or want to provide some feedback/ideas, please open an issue.